JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 }
 ```

-If everything went well, both when you click on the camera button or ask the host to activate the camera state, the webcam feed will be displayed on the webcam entity.
+If everything went well, either when you click on the camera button or ask the host to activate the camera state, the webcam feed will be displayed on the webcam entity.

 If you encounter any problem such as an orange webcam feed, the host never understanding your sentences... make sure you have given the browser permissions to access the microphone and webcam.

 # Recognition

-The final part consists to use the webcam feed to detect your face and call AWS Rekognition to detect your emotion and recognize you.
+The final part consists to use the webcam feed to detect your face and call AWS Rekognition to recognize you and your emotion.

 To sum up the system, when the webcam is turned on, the recognition script create a [JavaScript interval](https://www.w3schools.com/jsref/met_win_setinterval.asp) that make a screenshot of the webcam feed into a canvas, detect faces on this canvas and if a face is detected, call the AWS Rekognition service to detect emotion and recognition.